Nokia aims to undercut rivals with volume focus

 Earlier this week a survey of research firm IDC showed Microsoft's efforts to get back into the mobile game have impressed developers, and it has emerged as the third platform after Apple and Android.

-"What we hear from developers (is) they recognise the commitment we have made," Elop said.
+"What we hear from developers (is) they recognize the commitment we have made," Elop said.
 "We need to ship volumes of devices to further attract them."

 Elop said the Windows Phone push could create a "Halo effect" -- similar to the one Nokia saw last quarter after the launch of its dual-SIM phones -- boosting also sales of older Symbian products, but said this was not clear yet.